 Over the past 25 years, cellular networks have gone through several evolutions, from 1G to 2G, 3G and then LTE.
 Now we are on the forefront of LTE-A, LTE-A Pro and soon 5G.
 Arguably, the largest disruption is to come from IoT, the Internet of Things.

 Many new technologies are being developed to provide low-cost connectivity for IoT devices.
-There are Low Power Wide Area (LPWA) technologies like NB-IoT and LTE Cat-M1/M2, and new 3GPP standards like Power Saving Mode (PSM), extended DRX cycles (eDRX) and Extended Access Barring (EAB), to name just a few.
+There are Low Power Wide Area (LPWA) technologies like NB-IoT utilizing LTE Cat-M1/M2, and new 3GPP standards like Power Saving Mode (PSM), extended DRX cycles (eDRX) and Extended Access Barring (EAB), to name just a few.